-- to recover from giving birth, including addressing post-partum depression or other mental health conditions following birth; - to care for the birth-giving parent during the post-birth recovery period, including addressing post-partum depression or other mental health conditions following birth.
-(Note that if FMLA is taken "because of the birth" to care for the birth-giving parent, the other parent can provide that care even if not married to the birth-giving parent); or - to care for the newborn during the 12-month period following the baby's birth.
+- to recover from giving birth, including addressing post-partum depression or other mental health conditions following birth; - to care for the birth mother during her post-birth recovery period, including addressing post-partum depression or other mental health conditions following birth.
+(Note that if FMLA is taken "because of the birth" to care for the birth mother, the other parent can provide that care even if not married to the birth mother); or - to care for the newborn during the 12-month period following the baby's birth.
 Caring for the baby includes periods of active care, time spent bonding with the baby, and short periods away from the child to buy supplies such as baby food, diapers, or other supplies.
 FMLA leave related to birth may not be used if an employee is not caring for the baby-for example, if the employee is physically located outside the area where the baby is.